Azure/azure-sdk-for-cpp/README.md

 `Context` objects can also be directly cancelled using the `Context::Cancel` method.

-`Context` objects form a hierarchy, where a child context can be created from a parent context.
+`Context` objects form a directed tree, where a child context can be created from a parent context.
+The context tree is unidirectional and acyclic.

-There are five operations that can be performed on a 'Context' object:
+There are five basic operations that can be performed on a 'Context' object:

 * Create a child context from a parent context which can be independently cancelled.
 * Create a child context from a parent context with a Key/Value pair.
 This is useful for associating metadata with a context.